Princess Gwenevere and the Jewel Riders: Second season

-While Lady Kale is defeated and Avalon is at peace, Merlin is still trapped in Wild Magic and the kingdom is not yet safe, as outbreaks of wild magic continue.
+While Lady Kale is gone and Avalon is at peace, Merlin is still trapped in Wild Magic and the kingdom is not yet safe, as outbreaks of wild magic continue.
 Without Merlin's jewel, the Jewel Riders have lost a chance of solving the magic crisis for good.
 However, the girls gain new and more powerful magic from the Crown Jewels, allowing them to deal with the outbreaks.
 Meanwhile, Kale's Dark Stone is summoned to a floating palace, where she re-materializes and meets her rescuer: the legendary enchantress Morgana, the creator and original wielder of the Dark Stone.
 A millennium ago, she led the ancient wizards against Merlin but failed and, having lost her jewel, has been trapped in Wild Magic since.
 United by their mutual hatred of Merlin and his followers, the two decide to join forces, and Morgana sends Kale to Avalon in search of the Wizard Jewels in preparation for her return.

-As the Jewel Riders search for the Wizard Jewels, they fight against Kale, who has her own agenda and seeks the Jewels for herself while working for Morgana, who wants to use their magic to conquer Avalon.
+As the Jewel Riders search for the Wizard Jewels, they fight against Lady Kale, who has her own agenda and seeks the Jewels for herself while working for Morgana, who wants to use their magic to conquer Avalon.
 The seven Wizard Jewels, not counting the Dark Stone, are the Unicorn Jewel, the Jewel of Arden, the Garden Jewel, the Jewel of the Sea, the Time Stone, and the Fortune Jewel.
 Soon, Tamara gains a magic animal for herself: the otherworldly unicorn Shadowsong.

-In the final battle between the Riders and Kale and Morgana at the Heart of Avalon and then at the Heart of Wild Magic, Gwenevere is given the magic Staff of Avalon by the Lady of the Lake, the Spirit of Avalon, allowing her to defeat her a second time.
+In the final battle between the Riders and Kale and Morgana at the Heart of Avalon and then at the Heart of Wild Magic, Gwenevere is given the magic Staff of Avalon by the Lady of the Lake, the Spirit of Avalon, allowing her to defeat Kale a second time.
 The Riders and their allies then unite to fight Morgana, and Gwenevere fuses the Dark Stone with the Sun Stone and obtains the One Jewel, which is forged from the Wizard Jewels.
 A restored Merlin uses it to seemingly destroy Morgana and the ancient wizards' ghosts, after which the Riders and their friends reunite with Merlin and return home.

 Characters

 Jewel Riders

-The three Jewel Riders are Princess Gwenevere (Starla in the Starla version), Fallon, and Tamara.
-Each them possesses a different Enchanted Jewel, a special magical gemstone that grants them their special powers (some shared and others unique) and allows them to communicate with their respective magic animals.
+The three teenage Jewel Riders are Princess Gwenevere (Starla in the Starla version), Fallon, and Tamara.
+Each of them possesses a different Enchanted Jewel, a magical gemstone that grants them their powers (some shared and others unique) and allows them to communicate with their respective bonded magic animal.